Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/ko-fi/shop-order.md

     value: 5
   - name: item#
     type: string
-    description: The id of the item purchased
+    description: The id of the item purchased. `#` index starting from 0
 ---